 Some people may try to quiet their dogs when they howl but there is a reason that your dog will make this primitive sound.
 In short, this is a dog’s way of yelling.
 Just like yelling is a way for humans to release any angry feelings they have inside, dogs do the same thing by howling.

 It is a form of catharsis for the dog, who may be holding in some kind of frustration, annoyance, or pain.
-Owners assume that dogs howl in order to assert their dominance but in reality, they are doing so because it feels good for them to do it.
+Owners assume that dogs howl in order to assert their dominance, but in reality, they are doing so because it feels good for them to do it.

 Walking in Circles Before Lying Down

-Sometimes your dog may walk in circles before they lay down.
-If you’re wondering why they do this, it actually is a habit that perhaps their wolf ancestors passed down to them.
+Sometimes your dog may walk in circles before they lie down.
+If you are wondering why they do this, it actually is a habit that perhaps their wolf ancestors passed down to them.
 Wolves do this before they lay down in order to flatten leaves or debris that have made their resting spot uncomfortable.

-While your dog probably doesn’t have any debris lying around their dog bed or kitchen floor, they seem to have retained this habit and it’s quite funny to watch them do it.
+While your dog probably doesn’t have any debris lying around their dog bed or kitchen floor, they seem to have retained this habit and it is quite funny to watch them do it.
 You know what?
 Cats also do this, but probably just to get comfortable before committing to that eventual rest.

 Why Your Puppy Bows

 In some aspects, dogs are very similar to humans in how they relay their emotions.
 Much like humans, they show a lot of their emotions in their eyes.
-When they’re sad or tired, they look down to the ground.
-When they’re excited, they open their eyes wide open and look around excitedly.
+When they are sad or tired, they look down at the ground.
+When they are excited, they open their eyes wide open and look around excitedly.

-When they want something, they’ll look at you and perhaps raise their eyebrows as if they’re asking you a question.
-For a lot of dogs, you can tell how they’re feeling by looking at their eyes rather than at their tail.
+When they want something, they will look at you and perhaps raise their eyebrows as if they are asking you a question.
+For a lot of dogs, you can tell how they are feeling by looking at their eyes rather than at their tail.
+For real.